Teamwork/node-afk/README.md

 # node-afk

-Trigger an action when the presence status of the user changes.
+Trigger an action when the activity status of the user changes.

 ## Prerequisites